laher/ChordialJS/README.md

  - ChordialJS.data.chordTypes: so far 'major', 'minor' and 'seven' chords included
  - ChordialJS.data.tunings: so far, guitar (standard tuning) and ukulele (gCEA).

-### ChordialJS.scales, and chord progressions:
+### ChordialJS.data.scales, and chord progressions:
- - You can use the ChordialJS.scales data to tabulate chord progressions.
+ - You can use the ChordialJS.data.scales data to tabulate chord progressions.
  - Initially just the major keys are available for building chord progressions.

 ### Other options:
  - any chord chart can easily be reversed for 'lefties'
- - support for different 'tuning's (currently limited to standard or ukulele).
+ - support for different 'tuning's (currently limited to standard guitar or ukulele).

 Code
 ----